 We are a clinical stage company with limited operating history.
 All of the product candidates we are developing will require substantial additional development time and resources before we or our partners would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
-We have incurred losses from operations in each year since our inception, including net losses of \$22.7 million and \$35.0 million for the years ended December 31, 2019 and 2018, respectively.
-At March 31, 2020, we had an accumulated deficit of \$166.4 million.
+We have incurred losses from operations in each year since our inception, including net losses of \$16.8 million and \$22.7 million for the years ended December 31, 2020 and 2019, respectively.
+At March 31, 2021, we had an accumulated deficit of \$184.2 million.

 We expect to continue to incur substantial expenses as we expand our development activities and advance our clinical programs.
 To become and remain profitable, we or our partners must succeed in developing product candidates, obtaining regulatory approval for them, and manufacturing, marketing and selling those products for which we or our partners may obtain regulatory approval.
 We or they may not succeed in these activities, and we may never generate revenue from product sales that is significant enough to achieve profitability.
 Because of the numerous risks and uncertainties associated with pharmaceutical and biological product development, we are unable to predict the timing or amount of increased expenses or when, or if, we will be able to achieve profitability.
-In addition, our expenses could increase if we are required by the U.S. Food and Drug Administration, or FDA, or comparable foreign regulatory authorities to perform studies or trials in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of any product candidates.
+In addition, our expenses could increase if we are required by the FDA or comparable foreign regulatory authorities to perform studies or trials in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of any product candidates.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our failure to become or remain profitable would depress our market value and could impair our ability to raise capital, expand our business, develop other product candidates or continue our operations.

 We will require substantial additional financing to achieve our goals, and failure to obtain additional financing when needed could force us to delay, limit, reduce or terminate our drug development efforts.
-There is substantial doubt as to our ability to continue as a going concern.

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect our current level of research and development expenses to remain relatively constant as we expect to initiate a registration enabling study of envafolimab in UPS in the second half of 2020.
+We expect our current level of research and development expenses to increase slightly in 2021 due to the continued enrollment of the ENVASARC pivotal trial.

-At March 31, 2020, we had cash and cash equivalents totaling \$14.1 million.
-Based upon our current operating plan, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements into early 2021, presuming our payment obligations under the 2018 Amended SVB Loan continue to follow the contractual maturity schedule.
+At March 31, 2021, we had cash, cash equivalents, and short-term investments totaling \$30.4 million.
+Based upon our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments will be sufficient to fund our operating expenses and capital requirements into the second half of 2022.
 We will need additional funding to complete the development and commercialization of product candidates, including envafolimab.
-In addition, in 2016 we licensed TRC253 from Janssen Pharmaceutica N.V., or Janssen, and are subject to obligations to use commercially reasonable efforts to develop and commercialize TRC253.
-To the extent we are unable to establish a further collaboration for development of TRC253 in China, we may be required to spend additional funds ourselves to develop TRC253 or return the program to Janssen.
 In November 2018, we entered into separate collaboration and clinical trial agreements with I-Mab for the development of multiple immuno-oncology programs.
+Similarly, in December 2019, we entered into a collaboration and clinical trial agreement with 3D Medicines and Alphamab.
 Under the agreements, we are responsible for various portions of the costs to conduct clinical trials, among other development obligations.
 We will need additional funds to advance the development of these programs and meet our cost-sharing obligations, and these requirements may be substantial depending on how many programs are selected for development and the stage of development each program reaches.
-As more fully discussed in Note 1 to the condensed consolidated financial statements included in this report, the uncertainties around our ability to obtain additional funding raise substantial doubt regarding our ability to continue as a going concern for a period of one year following the date that these financial statements were issued.